zonca/zonca.github.io-source/content/2017-12-05-scalable-jupyterhub-kubernetes-jetstream.md

 ## Setup permanent storage for Kubernetes

 The cluster we just setup has no permament storage, so user data would disappear every time a container is killed.
-We woud like to provide users with a permament home that would be available across all of the Kubernetes cluster, so that even if a user container spawns again on a different servers, the data are available.
+We woud like to provide users with a permament home that would be available across all of the Kubernetes cluster, so that even if a user container spawns again on a different server, the data are available.

-First we want to login again to Jetstream web interface and create 2 Volumes (for example 10 GB) and attach them one each to the master and to the first node, this will be automatically mounted on `/vol_b`, with no need of rebooting the servers.
+First we want to login again to Jetstream web interface and create 2 Volumes (for example 10 GB) and attach them one each to the master and to the first node, these will be automatically mounted on `/vol_b`, with no need of rebooting the servers.

 Kubernetes has capability to provide Permanent Volumes but it needs a backend distributed file system.
-In this tutorial we will be using [Rook](https://rook.io/).
+In this tutorial we will be using [Rook](https://rook.io/) which sets up the Ceph distributed filesystem across the nodes.

 We can first use Helm to install the Rook services (I ran my tests with `v0.6.1`):